phylumjs/docs/src/pages/manual-tasks.md

 ```

 ## Lifecycle &amp; Resources
 Task states are cached by the pipeline.
 After a task has completed, it can still have resources like file system watchers.
 Tasks can be disposed to free these resources and reset it's state.
-This can be done manually, by disabling the pipeline or by pushing updates from dependency tasks.
+This can be done manually, by disabling the pipeline or by dependency tasks pushing updates.

 Disposed tasks are re-executed with a new context when required.<br>
 When the entry task is disposed and the pipeline is still enabled, the pipeline will re execute the entry task.